L1 Visa Denied?

 Specialized knowledge assessment

 One of the most common and increasing reasons why an L1 visa is denied is down to the assessment of specialised knowledge.
-As previously mentioned, applications are being more heavily scrutinised under the Trump administration and you will need to provide evidence that the specialist knowledge is both invaluable to the company and cannot be provided by an American employee.
-If this cannot be proved the USCIS will rule that the visa application must be denied.
+You will need to provide evidence that the specialist knowledge is both invaluable to the company and cannot be provided by an American employee.
+If this cannot be proved the USCIS may rule that the visa application must be denied.

 Another major reason an l1 visa is denied is when the wages proposed for the visa applicant are significantly more or less than the standards for that industry in the US.
 Employers should carefully assess the prevailing wages based on industry and state-specific location.